pp7788/CSharpNotes/Equality.md

  }
 ```

-* no overload or override
+* no overload or override, and keep original GetHashCode

    * p1 == p2: `False`
    * p1.Equals(p2): `False`